bestia-dev/new_date_time_units_and_formats/README.md

 The universe doesn't play nice with our human perceptions and simplifications.
 If you ask an astronomer it is even more complicated than that.
 We just made some super simple rules.
 Out of ignorance in the archaic old times.
 We know better now.
 It is impossible to use the metric system and divide a year into 100 days.
 We need to follow the natural revolution of our planet.
 That makes sense.
 Months are a historic mess because humans gained more knowledge over time.
 From the humble starts when the divine ideal of 360 days was divided into 12 months we came finally to this mess: we have months with 30 and 31 days and one exceptional february with 28 or 29 days.
 Confusing and not necessary.
 There exists also weeks of 7 days.
 In history there was an attempt to change it to 10 days, but it failed because of human inability to change basic daily routines and rhythms.
+It happened during the French revolution.
 So we will sadly leave it to 7 days.
+But it is really simple to convert this "new calendar" into a 10-day-week calendar.
 Every month and every year starts with a different weekday and we need a new calendar every year.
 That is just comical.
 In the old times months where important for the farmers (95% of the population) to work in the fields.
 Today the farmers are only 3% of the population.
 Life and business does not depend on "months" anymore.
 It is a standard in the big industry to plan, work and communicate in "weeks".
 And this is smart.
 Let abolish months altogether.
 There are 52 full weeks in a year, that makes 364 days.
 Every year, there is 1 day left except every 4 year are 2 days except every 100 are again 1 day and every 400 years 2 days.
 What to do with this 1 or 2 days at the end of the year?